Olbotron/mixedapes/README.md

 1. Deploy to a Cloud-based platform

+*Deployed to Heroku using a PostGres SQL database and with sensitive information stored as environment variables.
+This includes the database connection string and the SECRET KEY and TOKEN for the Spotify API.*

 2. Document the deployment process

+*Created a new application on Heroku, linked it to the relevant GitHub repository and added the Database connection string into an an environment variable.
+Then deployed from the "main" branch.
+Took some time to build but once it had needed to do some testing to check that everything was configured correctly.
+There were some errors at first which I needed to consult the logs for, but these turned out to be differences in the settings file for remote and local deployment.
+Once I had solved these errors the app was deployed and I could carry out testing on it.*

 3. Ensure the security in deployment: No sensitive data, no Passwords and Debug set to False

+*No sensitive data was sent to the remote server and Debug was set to False on the live site.*

 [🔼 Back to top](#mixed-apes)